nodecopter/nodecopter.com/organize.md

 An even better option would be to search for local distributors of AR.Drones and see if you can buy some drones for non-retail prices.
-Make sure to tell them that the drones are not intended for resale and used for a non-profit, community event!
+Make sure to tell them that the drones are not intended for resale and used for a non-profit community event!

 <h2 id="setup-drones"><a href="#setup-drones">Setup the drones</a></h2>
-Before having your NodeCopter event, you should follow these few steps to set the drones up:
+Before having your NodeCopter event, you should follow these few steps to set up the drones:

 * install the FreeFlight app on [iOS](http://itunes.apple.com/en/app/free-flight/id373065271?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.parrot.freeflight&hl=en) device
 * Unbox every drone, check for damages